helen-tong/airbnb_1/README.md

 **How do price vary between neighborhoods?**

 Graph below shows average listing price for the top 20 most expensive neighborhoods along with count of listings in the neighborhood.
 It does not seem to me that count of listings affect price.
-Now I am currious to see what affects pricing other than the location of listings.
+Now I am curious to see what affects pricing other than the location of listings.

 ![top_20](images/top_20.png)